 I made mini-pots and pans in the past that still needed a ‘shiny’ finish.
 So I wanted to try if Imagic enamel could do the job.
 I put the pots and pans on a grid and sprinkled them plenty with the powder.

 This wasn’t very easy to do as the mini pans aren’t as straight as the coins obviously, but the result is wonderful!

 The nice thick layer on the pots and pans is, of course, not made from glass, as this product is a kind of artificial plastic.

 I do not advise using Imagic enamel on jewelry, because then it will probably get damaged rather quickly or get dull (although it is advertised as using it for jewelry).
 But for our hobby, miniatures, and dollhouses, it’s a pretty good product that I will definitely be going to use more in the future because it is so easy to use and has a great result!

 One thing I should add though is that when your miniature has many dimensions, then it is hard to add the powder without using glue, so you should keep that in mind.
 But it is a really interesting product to work with overall.

 An expanded review of the Etsy shop named ‘Coldenamel’.

 Some more info about this shop.

 As you could see in the tutorial above, this shop sells all kinds of cold enameling products.
-The choice in colors is very large.
+The choice of colors is very large.

 The shop also sells mouline in different colors and a few DIY embroidery kits.